jlxip/zodiac/README.md

 # zodiac

 ## Introduction
 Zodiac is a low-footprint high-performance reverse proxy (and, very soon, load balancer) for [Gemini](https://gemini.circumlunar.space/), written in C++.
-Think of it like an nginx for Gemini.
+Think of it like an nginx for Gemini, meant to connect to FastCGI-like local servers, or _backends_.

 This project:
-- Soothes the Gemini backend creation, by abstracting everything regarding TLS.
+- Soothes the Gemini backend creation, since they don't need to worry about TLS or timeouts.
 - Performs demultiplexing of requests via SNI.
 - Returns status code 43 (`PROXY ERROR`) in case the backend doesn't answer.
 - Can handle many simultaneous connections with very little resources.

-The backend receives `<URL><CR><LF><Client's IP><CR><LF>`.
-This way, the specification is not broken (the second line can be ignored), but there's transparency across the proxy.

 ## Configuration file
 An example configuration file is as follows: